gui778899/Airbnb-Property-Investment/README.md

 2. Navigate to the `Release` folder in the `final_app` directory.
 3. On a Windows machine, double-click the executable file `predictor_app_frontend` to start the frontend application.

-### 6001CEM Thesis

-For a more comprehensive understanding of the construction and design of each component in this repository, please refer to the accompanying thesis.
-The thesis provides an in-depth explanation of all aspects of this project.